trishume/trishume.github.com/_posts/2017-06-17-optimizing-a-custom-tree-diff-algorithm-using-dynamic-programming-and-a.md

 ## Dynamic Programming

-After 2+ days of research, discussing ideas with my mentor, and sitting down in a chair staring out at the nice view of London thinking and sketching out cases of the algorithm in a notebook, I had something.
+After 2+ days of research, discussing ideas with my mentor, and sitting down in a chair staring out at the nice view of London while thinking and sketching out cases of the algorithm in a notebook, I had something.
 It was a recursive dynamic programming algorithm that checked every possible way of placing the `:by-date` blocks and chose the best, but used memoization (that's the dynamic programming part) so that it re-used sub-problems and had polynomial instead of exponential complexity.

-The core of the problem is similar to the [Levenshtein Distance](https://en.wikipedia.org/wiki/Levenshtein_distance) problem, you have two lists that have some number of insertions and deletions between them, and you want to find the best way to match them up.
+The core of the tree diffing problem is similar to the [Levenshtein Distance](https://en.wikipedia.org/wiki/Levenshtein_distance) problem, you have two lists that have some number of insertions and deletions between them, and you want to find the best way to match them up.
 You can do this with a number of different cases based on the first elements of the lists with different costs, calculating those costs involves some constant plus recursively computing the cost for the rest of the lists.
 Then you compute the cost for each possible decision and take the minimum one.

 For example if you have a function `best_cost(old,new)` to solve the Levenshtein distance problem, there's three cases for the start of the lists: insert, delete and same.
 The simplest case is if the first two elements are the same, and characters that are the same cost `0`, then the cost is just `best_cost(old[1..], new[1..])`.
 If a delete costs `1`, then if the start of the list is a delete that means the character is in `old` but not `new` so the total cost is `1 + best_cost(old[1..], new)`.
 Insert is similar but the opposite direction.
 This recursion terminates with the base case of `best_cost([],[]) = 0`.
 The problem is that this leads to an exponential number of recursive calls.